Briefing · 29/04/2026

 OpenClaw is interesting because it supplies that runtime.
 It gives an AI a place to live, tools to use, memory to consult, schedules to wake on, and enough local state to become operationally useful.

-But early is the point.
-The shape is visible now: the future is not just smarter chat.
-It is agent runtimes that turn models into persistent, governable collaborators.
+It remains early.
+The shape is visible now: the future is agent runtimes that turn models into persistent, governable collaborators.

 Was this useful?